-One of the more instructive learning sessions centered on Florida's innovative use of toll credits to unlock new Federal lending capacity.
-By pairing toll credits with its August Redistribution funds, Florida was able to capitalize a new Federal SIB account with no out-of-pocket match, giving the State a sizable, flexible pool of Federal dollars for future lending.
+One of the most dynamic conversations centered on Florida's innovative use of toll credits to unlock new federal lending capacity.
+By pairing toll credits with its August Redistribution funds, Florida was able to capitalize a new federal SIB account with no out-of-pocket match - giving the state a sizable, flexible pool of federal dollars for future lending.
 This approach not only bypassed the usual scramble to match redistribution to "shovel-ready" projects, it also preserved the funding for long-term.

-As the discussion unfolded, some other States noted they lacked toll credits of their own.
-But a timely update from FHWA pointed to an emerging solution: the development of a toll credit marketplace, which could allow States with excess credits to sell them to peers.
-This idea-combining marketplace toll credits with August Redistribution-could represent a new pathway for States to capitalize Federal accounts without draining limited State funds.
+As the discussion unfolded, some other states noted they lacked toll credits of their own.
+But a timely update from FHWA pointed to an emerging solution: the development of a toll credit marketplace, which could allow states with excess credits to sell them to peers.
+This idea - combining marketplace toll credits with August Redistribution - was born in the room, and could represent a new pathway for states to capitalize federal accounts without draining limited state funds.